Mortarman

 Notes on sand and other aggrgates

 You want an even mix of angular grains with no very fine content for performance and controllable strength.
 The fine stuff has a larger surface area so shrinks and a lot of fine materials are pozzalonic.
 I must admit that I could do a lot of testing on aggregates but have a tendency just to grip it and look at it. most of the time this is enough eg. a local screeding sand is a mix of sharp and grano so makes a fantastically strong mortar and is cheap as chips.
 Another local pit sand is sometimes so dirty I have to wash it and the range of materials present is a mixed bag, so for each application I have to order it all at once, trial a mortar and go from there.
 I have finally managed to convince a local supplier to provide a local red sand in the correct gauge for air limes, that's beautiful to work with but a touch anodyne for rural vernacular stonemasonry.
-I could go on...

 Angular: so it cracks along the edges of the grains, locks up and doesn't roll, doesn't get as well surrounded by binder but...it doesn't want to be strong nor do you want too much moisture transfer so it shrinks less and you get less laitance because the lime doesn't move through it as easily.
+This results in a stronger mortar with lime due to the shrinkage.
+But not with all hydraulic mixes.

-Building sand is fine round grained sand of normally uniform size suitable for use with water limes and some other applications such as internal plasters but consideration for salt content must be made and excessive shrinkage can be caused due to too high a fines content which can also induce a hydraulic set as a pozzalon.
+Building sand is fine round grained sand of normally uniform size suitable for use with water limes and some other applications such as internal plasters but consideration for salt content must be made and excessive shrinkage can be caused due to too high a fines content which can also induce a hydraulic set as a 'pozzalon'.
+0-2mm

 Trituration definition